semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 - If the central repository (server) crashes, it could be recovered / backed up from any of the local repositories created by the researcher, collaborator or group leader.
 - Each person can make changes to their local repositories *offline*.
 Then integrate their individual changes in the central repository (server) when connected *online*.

-[Github](https://en.wikipedia.org/wiki/GitHub) is a web platform that allows you to upload and manage your local or central repositories online (Hub).
-GitHub provides:
+[GitHub](https://en.wikipedia.org/wiki/GitHub) is a web platform that allows you to upload and manage your local or central repositories online (Hub).
+It provides:

 - A backup of your repositories
 - A nice visual interface to your repositories